Violent crime statistics omitted from United 2026 bid book

 In the aftermath of the Las Vegas shooting in October, the potential influence gun violence can have on tourism was debated in the American press.
 The number of foreign visitors to the US went down by four per cent in 2017, the country fell one place – from second to third – on the list of most visited countries.
 According to CNN, several governments list gun violence as a risk factor for people travelling to the United States.

-“Will international tourists keep coming?, a CNN Money article asked.
+“Will international tourists keep coming?, asked.

 «I think it’s more international [tourists who] might cancel because they’re afraid of the gun violence in the United States,» a travel agent told CNN.